Tolsi/aik/readme.md

 ## AI

 It is planned that this will include the pathfinding algorithms.
-May be later :)
+Work on them will begin later :)

+☐ Path finding for an open map

+☐ Path finding for an partially open map

+☐ Path finding for a limited range of movements

 ## Geometry